ena-infrastructure/specifications/ena-oauth2-profile.md

 <a name="authorization-server-profile"></a>
 ## 3. Authorization Server Profile

-All authorization servers compliant with this profile MUST adhere to the security requirements stated in section [7](#security-requirements-and-considerations), [Security Requirements and Considerations](#security-requirements-and-considerations).
+All authorization servers compliant with this profile MUST adhere to the security requirements stated in [Section 7, Security Requirements and Considerations](#security-requirements-and-considerations).

 > https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml